 K-3 Reading Success

 Reading with your child at home daily is a proven way to promote early literacy and overall school achievement.
 Helping to make sure your child is reading on grade level by third grade is one of the most important things you can do to prepare him or her for the future.
-By reading with your child for 20 minutes per day, and making a few simple activities a part of your daily home routine, you can make a positive impact on your child’s success in school.
+By reading with your child, and making a few simple activities a part of your daily home routine, you can make a positive impact on your child’s success in school.

 In 2016, the Michigan Legislature passed a law that requires schools to identify learners who are struggling with reading and writing and to provide additional help.
 Read more on the Michigan Department of Education Website.